annakuliberda/annakuliberda.github.io/readme.md

 I listen and I help build structures when it's needed or when it's needed, I help in forgetting about structures setting the mind free in order to see what is there.

+## What I can help you with

+Your goals can be connected to your professional life, competencies’ development or life decisions.
+With coaching support you can work on anything that lays within your powers.

+Coaching can have many goals including:
+* Career development
+* Making life decisions (big or small)
+* Learning new competences like for example soft skills
+* Prioritising and defining what is really important to you and making concrete plans how to get there If you’re not sure if this is something for you, you can always contact me and check.

 ## IMPRESSUM

 <div class='impressum'><h1>Impressum</h1><p>Angaben gemäß § 5 TMG</p><p>Anna Kuliberda <br>